FourjsGenero/kitchenalia_web/README.md

 # kitchenalia_web
+UNDER CNSTRUCTION - WORK IN PROGRESS

-The server side programs of the Kitchenalia Geneor Mobile demo
+The server side programs of the Kitchenalia Genero Mobile demo

 Includes the following programs ...